vt6/vt6/spec/foundation.md

 As an exception, although this current document is identified as `vt6/foundation` in its title, there is no module called `foundation` and this is not a module specification.
 This is because this specification contains the unversionable parts of the VT6 protocol.

-Each module specification MUST clearly indicate the module name and full version number, preferably by including the recommended module version identifier in the document title, like this document does.
+Each module specification MUST clearly indicate the module name and full version number, preferably by including the recommended module version identifier in the document title.

 When the first specification of a module is created, its full version number MUST be set to `1.0`.
 Everytime a new specification of that module is released, the module version MUST be adjusted as follows: